Tornadoes of 2021: March 24–28 (United States)

 EF3 damage to the Precision Materials manufacturing facility near Ohatchee, Alabama.

 After isolated tornado and widespread hail activity in Texas the previous day, March 25 brought another severe weather outbreak to the Deep South, where a high risk outlook was issued for the second time in eight days.
 This included a 30% risk for tornadoes, with the potential for multiple strong and long-tracked tornadoes noted in the outlook discussion.
 The first supercell of the day produced three low-end EF3 tornadoes in central Alabama with the second one prompting a tornado emergency—the first of three issued during the outbreak—in Shelby County, Alabama.
 That tornado damaged or destroyed many homes in the southern suburbs of Birmingham.
 The home of broadcast meteorologist James Spann was one of the residences damaged by this tornado.
 The third tornado destroyed a manufacturing facility and a church, and badly damaged or destroyed many homes in and around Ohatchee, Alabama, killing six people.
 A long-tracked EF3 wedge tornado also tracked over 80 mi across five counties in central Alabama for 98 minutes, causing significant damage near Sawyerville, Greensboro and Brent while injuring 13.
 The most intense tornado of the event was a low-end EF4 tornado that caused major damage in Newnan, Georgia, during the overnight hours, leveling homes and resulting in one indirect death due to a heart attack.

 A home that was swept off its foundation at low-end EF4 intensity in Newnan, Georgia.

 An EF2 tornado ripped the roofs off several homes near Waynesboro, Tennessee, as well.
 Tornado activity on March 26 was limited to a high-end EF1 tornado that damaged a house and flipped a car near Middlebury, Vermont, injuring two people.
 However, the SPC issued an enhanced risk for parts of the Southern United States for March 27, including a 10% hatched risk area for tornadoes.
 More strong tornadoes were reported that evening, and several PDS tornado warnings were issued in Texas, Arkansas, and Tennessee.
 One person was killed by an EF2 tornado that badly damaged or destroyed multiple homes near Carthage, Texas.
 An EF2 tornado also severely damaged a rice mill near De Witt, Arkansas, and another EF2 tornado struck the north edge of Monticello, tossing multiple vehicles and damaging a construction company.
-A final EF1 tornado that destroyed outbuildings and downed trees was confirmed near Fairview, Alabama, on the morning March 28 before a squall line produced widespread wind damage in the Delaware Valley that afternoon.
+A final EF1 tornado that destroyed outbuildings and downed trees was confirmed near Fairview, Alabama, on the morning March 28 before a squall line produced widespread wind damage in the Philadelphia metropolitan area that afternoon.
 The severe weather ended that night as the storms moved offshore into the Atlantic Ocean.
 Overall, 43 tornadoes were confirmed throughout the outbreak sequence, which led to seven fatalities, plus one indirect and numerous injuries.